-As a result of recent court case decisions, the subject parcels' legality must be confirmed because they are existing lots of an antiquated subdivision, in this case, Lots 20 and 21 of the "Map of Menlo Heights" recorded in the early 1900s.
+As a result of recent court case decisions, the subject parcels' legality must be confirmed because they are existing lots of an antiquated subdivision, in this case, Lots 23 and 24 of that certain Map entitled "University Park" recorded in 1906.
 The County Subdivision Regulations, Section 7134, allow for either a Type A or Type B Certificate of Compliance (CoC) to resolve and confirm a parcel's legality.
 As such, to qualify for a Type A CoC (pursuant to Section 7134.1), relative to the cited court cases, it must be confirmed that the lots comprising the subject project parcel were conveyed separately from any surrounding lots prior to the County's adoption of its first Subdivision Ordinance in July 1946.
 If such conveyance is confirmed to have occurred after that date, a Type B CoC (pursuant to Section 7134.2) shall be required.
 However, in this case, the two lots have continued to be conveyed together since they were first purchased until the present day.
 As a result, the only way to "resurrect" the original two lots of record is through the subject subdivision application.